United States Brent Oil Fund LP (BNO) IV/HV History

 Comparing implied volatility to historical (realized) volatility reveals whether options are priced rich or cheap relative to actual price movement.
 Persistent gaps can signal trading opportunities.

-United States Brent Oil Fund LP (BNO) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $213.6M, listed on AMEX, carrying a beta of 2.00 to the broader market.
-The Benchmark Futures Contract is the futures contract on Brent crude oil as traded on the Ice Futures Europe Exchange that is the near month contract to expire, except when the near month contract is within two weeks of expiration, in which case it will be measured by the futures contract that is the next month contract to expire. public since 2010-06-02.
+United States Brent Oil Fund LP (BNO) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $154.1M, listed on AMEX, carrying a beta of 2.11 to the broader market.
+The fund's primary benchmark is a specific Brent crude oil futures contract traded on the Ice Futures Europe Exchange. public since 2010-06-02.

 Spot Price